 - Floristry Diploma

 - Mental Health First Aid level 1 Certificate

 - Introduction to Eco-Psychology and Nature Based Practice

-- Yoga Alliance 200+ qualified yoga teacher – Hatha, chakra, restorative, Yin and Nidra classes and retreats
+- Yoga Alliance 200 hours+ qualified yoga teacher – classes, one to one sessions and retreats

 There is a wealth of scientific evidence and research to back up the need for connecting with nature.